-Almonds are a rich source of nutrients like vitamins, minerals, and healthy fatty acids.
+I find almonds to be one of the best additions to a weight-loss diet.
+They are a rich source of nutrients like vitamins, minerals, protein, and healthy fats.

 Almonds are an abundant source of vitamin E. An ounce of almonds has 7.3 mg of vitamin E. 100 grams of almonds can offer you 171% of your daily vitamin E requirements.

-The vitamin E found in almonds have a positive impact on the levels of cognition among the elderly.
+The vitamin E found in almonds has a positive impact on the levels of cognition among the elderly.

 The vitamin E in almonds is known to have potent antioxidant properties.
 These antioxidants protect your cells from oxidative damage, thus slowing down aging and reducing the risk of diseases such as heart disease and cancer.